 Let’s start from the beginning - please introduce yourself and give us a background of your life in music!

-Hello!
-I’m Stephen and have been actively involved within the music scene since my late teens.
+I've been actively involved within the music scene since my late teens.
 I began producing music at 14, releasing records at 17 and touring from my early twenties.
-Music has always been a huge part of my life and it’s been great to continue this passion on at Open Ear.
+Music has always been a huge part of my life and it’s been great to continue exploring this passion at Open Ear.

 Is there one area of music you specialise in i.e. genre or scene that you are particularly close to?